eficode-academy/devops-academy-handins-public/git/git-handin.md

 ---

-# Exercise 1
+## Exercise 1

 In this exercise you will be cleaning up the commit history of a branch.

-### Scenario:
+### Scenario

 The master branch contains a number of work-in-progress commits, made by a developer who just had to save some work in a hurry while working on a feature.

 In order to make a commit history that is suitable for others to read, you must clean it up.

-### Tasks:
+### Tasks

 - Squash the five newest commits into one.
 - The squashed commit must have exactly the commit message "close #321".
 - The branch should only contain two commits: the initial commit and your squashed commit.

-# Exercise 2
+## Exercise 2

 In this exercise you will make sure that work is saved to specific branches.

-### Scenario:
+### Scenario

 You are developing a new feature on the branch `feature`.

 You have already implemented the first part of the feature, and committed it to the branch, when you are notified that you have to fix a critical bug on `master` branch.

-You fix the bug on `master`.
-The bugfix is stored in a commit on `master` branch.
+You fixed the bug on `master`.
+The bugfix is stored in a commit on the `master` branch.

-Then you continue your work on the new feature, but realize that you did not switch back to the `feature` branch when you implemented the second part of the feature, which you have now commited to `master` branch.
+Then you continue your work on the new feature, but realize afterwards that you forgot to switch back to the `feature` branch before commiting the second part of the feature, so this change is now on the `master` branch.

-### Tasks:
+### Tasks

 - The second part feature commit and the bugfix commit currently on the `master` branch must also be present on the `feature` branch.
 - The `feature` branch should contain at least four commits: the initial commit, the feature first part, the feature second part and the bugfix.
+As with real code, order is important.
+Make sure that the the two parts of the feature end up in the "sane" order in the final file.
 - Remove the second part feature commit from the `master` branch, so that it only contains the initial commit and the bugfix commit.

-# Exercise 3
+## Exercise 3

 In this exercise you will be creating a linear history of commits.

-### Scenario:
+### Scenario

 You have developed a new feature on a feature branch: